Syllabus

 Policies

-If you require any accommodations or arrangements (hearing, vision, English language comprehension, extenuating personal or family circumstances, etc.) please let me know ASAP and, if relevant, please contact the Student Disability Access Office (SDOA) to ensure the accommodation/arrangements can be implemented in a timely fashion.
+If you require any accommodations or arrangements (hearing, vision, English language comprehension, extenuating personal or family circumstances, etc.) please let me know as soon as possible and contact the Student Disability Access Office (SDAO) to ensure the accommodation can be implemented in a timely fashion.